z0331/hiring-engineers/answers.md

 Finally, the <b>forwarder</b> combines all information gathered by the collector and DogStatsD and sends it on to Datadog.
 </p>
 <br><br>
-Host and tags on Host Map page
+Host map details showing host tags, including "#exercise" and "#test."
 <img src='img/hostsAndTags.jpg'>

 <h1>Level Two</h1>